gvwilson/sensibleadventures/bookster/bookster.md

 cinnamon bark she'd been chewing into a cracked mug.
 "The Hett got right onto it too, of course.
-That Klaues fellow, he was in Mapmarket Square in a heartbeat, splashing silver around and tossing what-not into his wheelbarrow while everyone else was still picking themselves up."
+That Klaues fellow, he was in Mapmarket Square in a heartbeat, splashing silver around and tossing what-not into a wheelbarrow while everyone else was still picking themselves up."

 "Didn't the captain do anything?"
 Laeuc asked.